 Click here to visit Magda’s website

 Dr. James Mansell is Assistant Professor of Cultural Studies in the Department of Culture, Film and Media at the University of Nottingham, where he also co-directs the Nottingham Sensory Studies Network, a research cluster supporting sensory work across the disciplines.
 His research has focused on the cultural history of sound and hearing, sound media, and on histories of sonic modernity and modernism.
-His forthcoming book The Age of Noise in Britain: Hearing Modernity will be published in the autumn by the University of Illinois Press.
+His book The Age of Noise in Britain: Hearing Modernity is published by the University of Illinois Press.